Noks06/Prediction-of-Stroke-and-Car-insurance-/README.md

 The metrics for your best model
   ![image](https://github.com/Noks06/Prediction-of-Stroke-and-Car-insurance-/blob/main/Logistic%20Regression%20with%20Grid.png)
-A description of how well your model would solve your business problem

 Logistic Regression model has the highest accuracy prediction of 83 percent and it has correctly predicted that 428 client will claim from insurance with the low of
 137 that were predicted to have claim when they did not claim.
 Again with 250 that were predicted not going to claim , unfortunately they did claim.with low result